 Time moves at the speed of light when you’re busy living life, so it will surprise you all that’s in been almost a year since the DDOT embarked on Operation: Remove, Restore and Replace Georgetown’s C&O Canal Bridges.

-Since I last reported on the epic project, the 30th Street Bridge had been closed to traffic, but as of the last few days the new bridge has reopened in spectacular form and on schedule to boot!
-Not word on budget status. ;)
+Since I last reported on the epic project from the construction companies dublin, the 30th Street Bridge had been closed to traffic, but as of the last few days the new bridge has reopened in spectacular form and on schedule to boot!
+Not word on budget status.
+A bridge is a structure built to span a physical obstacle, such as a body of water, valley, or road, without closing the way underneath.
+It is constructed for the purpose of providing passage over the obstacle, usually something that is otherwise difficult or impossible to cross.

 Next up is the renovation of the much beloved Thomas Jefferson Street Bridge scheduled to kick off on July 28th and last approximately one year.
 While two-way traffic will still be permitted between M Street and Thomas Jefferson Street Bridge and between K Street and Thomas Jefferson Bridge, what about crossing the canal to get coffee and cupcakes at Baked & Wired?!!!
 I’m very concerned that my afternoon sugar rush will be sorely impeded and inconvenienced.
 On the up side, some extra walking will help make up for these sweet indiscretions.